 SKILLS

 PARTICIPANTS Falling Get Up Forward Skating Marching Forward Skating - Gliding/ Stance Backward Skating - Marching Stopping Ring Control Checking - Safety Passing Shooting TOTAL SCORE

 NOTES

 NOTES

 NOTES

-NOTES r 1

-NOTES r - 1 1

-NOTES 1 [ r [ r 1

 NOTES

 NOTES

+NOTES • •

+NOTES

+NOTES L

 SKILL 1 - NEEDS IMPROVEMENT 2- SATISFACTORY 3 - GOOD GAME SENSE Unable to demonstrate an understanding or needs constant reminders of basic ringette rules.
 Unable to demonstrate an understanding or needs constant reminding of positional roles.
 Unable to demonstrate an understanding of offensive, defensive, and goaltender concepts.
 Can demonstrate an understanding of a few basic ringette rules but sometimes needs reminders.
 Can demonstrate an understanding of positional roles but sometimes is confused or needs reminding.
-Can demonstrate an understanding of basic offensive, defensive, and goaltender concepts but is still learning.
-Can demonstrate an understanding of all basic ringette rules and ready to learn more complex rules Can demonstrate an understanding of positions and their roles with little reminders Can demonstrate an understanding of offensive, defensive, and goaltending concepts FORWARD SKATING Unable to complete a full stride and unable to extend to athlete's full capacity Unbalanced, may lean on stick in order to stay balanced or often falls Able to complete a full stride with full extension but is inconsistent Knees are bent but often straightened, causing "bobbing" of head/body Balanced, sometimes leans on stick and sometimes falls Able to complete a full forward stride with full extension Able to execute with proper stance - knees bent, body low/leveled, head/ eyes up, balanced, not leaning on stick and rarely falls BACKWARD SKATING Unable to move backwards at a steady pace, C-Cuts are slow and difficult for athlete to complete.
-Unbalanced, may lean on stick in order to stay balanced or often falls Able to move backwards slowly, athlete can demonstrate C-Cuts but they are often inconsistent or difficult on one leg.
-Knees are bent but often straightened, causing "bobbing" of head/body Balanced, sometimes leans on stick and sometimes falls Able to skate backwards using complete C-cuts at a consistent pace Able to execute with proper stance - knees bent, body low/leveled, head/ eyes up, balanced, not leaning on stick and rarely falls STOPPING Unable to turn body and feet while stopping Feet shake while stopping Both feet do not remain on the ice Unbalanced, may lean on stick in order to stay balanced or often falls Shows intent/ability to turn body and feet while stopping but is inconsistent or incom- plete Both feet sometimes shake while stopping Shows intent/ability to keep both feet on the ice while stopping but is inconsistent Balanced, sometimes leans on stick and sometimes falls Able to complete a full stop using a body turn in both directions Feet have little shake and both remain on the ice most of the time Knees mostly bent (sometimes straight), body low/leveled, head/eyes up Balanced, does not lean on stick and rarely falls TIGHT TURNS Unable to turn head, shoulders, body, or feet while turning Both feet do not remain on the ice Unbalanced, may lean on stick in order to stay balanced or often falls Shows intent/ability to turn head, shoulders, body, and feet while turning but is inconsistent or incomplete Shows intent/ability to keep both feet on the ice while turning but is inconsistent Balanced, sometimes leans on stick and sometimes falls Able to turn head, shoulders, body and feet while remaining close to the turning point Both feet remain on the ice during turn, knees bent but sometimes straightened, balanced and rarely falls
+Can demonstrate an understanding of basic offensive, defensive, and goaltender concepts but is still learning. - Can demonstrate an understanding of all basic ringette rules and ready to learn more complex rules - Can demonstrate an understanding of positions and their roles with little reminders - Can demonstrate an understanding of offensive, defensive, and goaltending concepts FORWARD SKATING - Unable to complete a full stride and unable to extend to athlete's full capacity - Unbalanced, may lean on stick in order to stay balanced or often falls Able to complete a full stride with full extension but is inconsistent Knees are bent but often straightened, causing "bobbing" of head/body Balanced, sometimes leans on stick and sometimes falls - Able to complete a full forward stride with full extension - Able to execute with proper stance - knees bent, body low/leveled, head/ eyes up, balanced, not leaning on stick and rarely falls BACKWARD SKATING Unable to move backwards at a steady pace, C-Cuts are slow and difficult for athlete to complete.
+Unbalanced, may lean on stick in order to stay balanced or often falls - Able to move backwards slowly, athlete can demonstrate C-Cuts but they are often inconsistent or difficult on one leg Knees are bent but often straightened, causing "bobbing" of head/body - Balanced, sometimes leans on stick and sometimes falls - Able to skate backwards using complete C-cuts at a consistent pace - Able to execute with proper stance - knees bent, body low/leveled, head/ eyes up, balanced, not leaning on stick and rarely falls STOPPING Unable to turn body and feet while stopping Feet shake while stopping Both feet do not remain on the ice Unbalanced, may lean on stick in order to stay balanced or often falls - Shows intent/ability to turn body and feet while stopping but is inconsistent or incomplete - Both feet sometimes shake while stopping - Shows intent/ability to keep both feet on the ice while stopping but is inconsistent - Balanced, sometimes leans on stick and sometimes falls - Able to complete a full stop using a body turn in both directions - Feet have little shake and both remain on the ice most of the time - Knees mostly bent (sometimes straight), body low/leveled, head/eyes up - Balanced, does not lean on stick and rarely falls